 Although phosphocreatine is not an energy source in itself, what it does is converts adenosine diphosphate (ADP) into adenosine triphosphate (ATP) which allows it to be used for muscle contraction by your canine.

-Pet owners of “regular” dogs are usually not big fans of grains and carbohydrates in general.
-But for athletic dogs, carbohydrates can be very useful in several ways.
+Pet owners of “regular” dogs are usually not big fans of grains and carbohydrates in general, but veterinarians warn that grain-full diet can actually be useful.
+Moreover, for athletic dogs in particular, carbohydrates can be even more important in several ways.

-Glycogen is a carbohydrate stored in the muscle in the dog's body, and used in the initial moments of muscle activity.
+Glycogen is a carbohydrate stored in the muscle in the dog's body, and used in the initial moments of muscle activity (5).
 The break down time is half of that derived from phosphocreatine, and it lasts up to 30 seconds.

 These are both used as the predominant fuels by canine athletes in most sports and activities that require the athletic dog to perform many bursts of energy.

-When feeding canine athletes sufficient amount of carbohydrates, it's essential that they are provided in a highly digestible form.
-Increased fecal bulk due to undigested carbohydrates and subsequent increased water loss, colonic gas and added weight has been shown to affect performance and slow racing speed in athletes.
+When feeding dog athletes sufficient amount of carbohydrates, it's essential that they are provided in a highly digestible form.
+Increased fecal bulk due to undigested carbohydrates and subsequent increased water loss, colonic gas and added weight has been shown to affect performance and slow racing speed in athletes (8).

 High amount of protein is what most dog owners are after, and rightfully so.
-Protein promotes the increase of muscle tissue and facilitates the formation of new muscle, while having a restorative effect on damaged muscle and connective tissue in athletic dogs.
+Protein promotes the increase of muscle tissue and facilitates the formation of new muscle, while having a restorative effect on damaged muscle and connective tissue in athletic dogs (9).

-Amino acids that come from consuming protein are an essential part of the canine diet, making up 5-15% of the energy used by the athlete during physical exertion.
+Amino acids that come from consuming protein are an essential part of a dog's diet, making up 5-15% of the energy used by the athlete during physical exertion (10).
 The types of amino acids vary, but most important ones are leucine, isoleucine and valine.

-These three amino acids must be provided in your athletic dog's diet to boost performance and decrease recovery time.
-Ideal sources of high quality, nutrient-dense protein and amino acids are muscle and organ meats, which provide excellent bio-availability and are highly digestible.
-This reduces fecal bulk and maximizes canine performance.
+These three amino acids must be provided in your athletic dog's diet to boost performance, prevent muscle injury and speed up recovery time.
+Ideal sources of high quality protein are muscle and organ meats, which provide excellent bio-availability and are highly digestible (11).
+This reduces fecal bulk and maximizes dog's performance.

-This makes it an essential component in any canine's diet but even more so in the diet for athletic dogs, especially when taking into account the importance of minimizing injury.
+This makes it an essential component in any canine's diet but even more so in the diet for athletic dogs, especially when taking into account the importance of minimizing injury (13).

 It is important to note that protein should be used as a source of tissue support, rather than energy, while carbohydrates and fats provide the majority of fuel for the muscles.
 Over-feeding of protein is not good and it may cause excessive amino acid catabolism.